 While some airlines are now introducing wifi options on some of their routes it is still not easy to stay connected when you are miles up in the sky.

-The availability of wifi (or even the ability to use your own data) is not such an issue when you are on a train (though I know this will greatly depend where in the world you are!)
+The availability of wifi (or even the ability to use your own data) is not such an issue when you are on a train (though I know this will greatly depend on where in the world you are!)

 It is a more sociable environment

-I have always found train travel a more social experience than travelling my air.
+I have always found train travel a more social experience than travelling by air.
 There were so many times on our backpacking holidays around Europe when people would strike up a conversation/offer food particularly when travelling with my daughter.

 I have met some amazingly interesting people on trains – from the Mennonites who boarded our sleeper train in Seattle to the transvestite with pet poodle I shared a carriage with on a trip from Milan to Venice.

 Great option for slow travel

 If you don’t need to rush your trip then catching a train and enjoying a slower speed of travel to your destination is fantastic.
-This is how I dream of traveling the world – one train journey at a time.
-In fact if there was a way to travel around the world totally by train I would be working towards that!
+This is how I dream of travelling the world – one train journey at a time.
+In fact, if there was a way to travel around the world totally by train I would be working towards that!